holypeachy/holypeachy/README.md

 **`Curiosity Fueled`** **`Professional Scientist | Hobbyist Programmer | Amateur Musician`**

 I am a 22 year old who loves science, technology, and is fascinated by the complex.
 I recently graduated from **Bellarmine University** with a Major in *Biochemistry and Molecular Biology,* with a *Minor in Chemistry*.
 I am starting my professional career as a Biochemist and pursuing my passion for computers and programming.
-I started learning to program around 6 years ago, when I realized it was the logical next step in my journey with computers.
+I started learning to program around 6 years ago, when I realized it was the logical next step on my journey with computers.
 In that time I learned bits and pieces, enough to have fun.
 But around a year ago I started to take programming more seriously and I aim to become a competent programmer.

 > 🧑‍💻 Currently Working On: <a href="https://github.com/holypeachy/HolyAudio2D">🍑HolyAudio2D</a>
 > 🗄️ On Hold: <a href="https://github.com/TeaPot-TopHats/The-Teshuva-Project">The-Teshuva-Project</a> (by TeaPot TopHats).